TVBlackman1/TVBlackman1/README.md

 Contact me here: https://t.me/tvblackman1
 ___
 I work as a programmer.
 I spend most of my time developing web applications.
-I am familiar with the creation and support of projects on MERN and Go Bin, Node Expreess I will be glad to help!
+I am familiar with the creation and support of projects on MERN and Go Bin, Node Express I will be glad to help!

 🌱 I am currently trying to delve deeper into the work of full-stack developer on node js